wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/SITI NUR INSYIRAH BINTI HISHAMUDIN/README.md

 </div>

 <p align="justify">
-The first error message above has a means that the server was too busy to take or make new connections for upcoming new requests.
+The first error message above means that the server was too busy to take or make new connections for upcoming new requests.
 Thus, the server decides to reject the request and that is why at this stage the website shows the error percentage which indicates the failure of requests.
 Besides that, the web application also takes a longer time to load because the new upcoming request is waiting for the server to process it. </p>

 <p align="justify">
 The second error message indicates that the port to run the application is running out as this problem was actually coming from the client side which is the machine that is doing the test. </p>